domschl/WinSteamOnMac/README.md

 Add an icon to the shortcut, and you are ready to go.
 The shortcut can be put into the doc, and now you simply can directly start Steam for Windows!

+### Troubleshooting

+- See the `Readme.rtf`, section 'Troubleshooting' in Apple's `game-porting-toolkit` for advice on problems with specific games.
+- In case you got stuck somewhere during install, follow the 'Uninstallation notes' below before retrying a new installation.

 ### Uninstallation notes

 - Uninstall the Intel version of homebrew, following [this link to the uninstall-script](https://docs.brew.sh/FAQ#how-do-i-uninstall-homebrew)
 - Simply remove the directory tree that holds your wine-prefix: remove `/Users/<your-user-name>/Win10`.
-- Note: If you want to reinstall, make sure to reboot once to remove any remaining steam or setup processes
+- Note: If you want to reinstall, make sure to _reboot once_ to remove any remaining steam or setup processes from memory.

 ### History

-- 2023-10-06: Small fixes for release version of `game-porting-toolkit` 1.0
+- 2023-10-06: Small fixes for release version of `game-porting-toolkit` 1.0, Uninstallation and troubleshooting notes.
 - 2023-09-26: macOS Sonoma 14.0 Release tested ok.
 No changes.
 - 2023-09-24: Retest with Sonoma RC, `game-porting-toolkit` Beta 4 (Note: library path on Apple's IMG has changed from `lib` to `redist/lib`.
 - 2023-08-14: Updates for `game-porting-tookit` Beta 3 alias 1.0.3 and Sonoma Beta 5.
 (No significant changes to the update procedure).